 The Russian-English version worked out by the Russian OISTAT Centre is available online at www.rtlb.ru/en/dtw/

-The journal Teatr. is the oldest of the existing Russian drama magazines.
+THE THEATRE (TEATR), the oldest of the existing Russian theatre magazines, is currently edited by Marina Davydova.
 There are three main sections of the magazine: On Stage (to represent all genres of theatre history including the genre of detailed review); Off Stage (to cover all kinds of the sociological aspects of drama that meet broad public response) and Beyond the Stage (to highlight the events from the standpoint of theatrical culturology).
 Above all the magazine has the section called Yellow Pages that carries all sorts of curious statistics, infograms and the results of various polls.